Website Analyzer Output Filters in Website Scan

-Website scan output filters (also known as list filters) allows you to define which pages you want listed in the sitemap section after website crawls in our keyword research software.
+Website scan output filters (also known as list filters) allows you to define which pages you want listed in the sitemap section after website crawls in our website analyzer software.

 We have a video tutorial:

 Even though the video demonstration uses TechSEO360

 some of it is also applicable for users of A1 Website Analyzer

 Output filters are usually applied just after